jonathankingfc/multiprocessing_py/README.md

 Run the command: `conda install --file requirements.txt`

 ### Step 3
 Once the dependencies have been installed, you are ready to run the application.
+This is done by running: `python main.py`

 Enjoy!!!